fredmbarros/musical_modernisms_GP-Trio/Guerra-Peixe's Trio for violin, violonce.md

 by Frederico Barros

-The year was 1960 and Brazilian composer César Guerra-Peixe submitted his *Trio for violin, violoncello and piano*<1> to a contest held by the Brazilian Ministry of Education's radio station.<2> On the surface, the piece is illustrative of Guerra-Peixe's output in the period, but some of its specificities offer interesting points of discussion.
+The year was 1960 and Brazilian composer César Guerra-Peixe submitted his *Trio*, for violin, cello and piano<1> to a contest held by the Brazilian Ministry of Education's radio station.<2> On the surface, the piece is illustrative of Guerra-Peixe's output in the period, but some of its specificities offer interesting points of discussion.
 From the modal techniques employed and explicit nationalism to the clear structure and tightly-knit thematic work, the *Trio* shows how Guerra-Peixe positioned himself in the debate about Brazilian music at the time.
 Some old-school motivic analysis may help us better understand what this means.

 The opening *sonata-allegro* begins with material related to the Brazilian northeast<3> in the way the Lydian mode is employed (A1, see example 1), immediately followed by its Dorian version (A1'):

 ![](media/media/Exemplo-1.png)

-Example 1: GUERRA-PEIXE - Trio for violin, violoncello and piano, 1st mov., measures 1-11.
+Example 1: Guerra-Peixe - Trio, 1st mov., measures 1-11.

 The origin of the piano part in A1 is harder to pinpoint, but that specific rhythmic structure combined with the alternation of a major second in the highest voice can be convincingly related to the "elements of the *berimbau*" that Guerra-Peixe would later affirm were present in the piece.<4>